Course Outline

 Goal:

-To critically apply your knowledge to demonstrate your capacity to analyse and interpret research data, specifically with SPSS
+To critically apply your knowledge to demonstrate your capacity to analyse and interpret research data using data analysis software

 Product: Quiz/zes